datalayer/datalayer/lab/jupyterhub-oidc/keycloak/README.md

 make keycloak-start
 ```

-Check the logs and ensure Keycloak server is correctly started (it can take 1 minute depending on your system).

-Upon successful start, the server should print a simmilar message.
+Check the logs and ensure `Keycloak server` is correctly started (it can take 1 minute depending on your system).
+Upon successful start, the server should print the following similar message.

 ```
 [org.jboss.as] (Controller Boot Thread) WFLYSRV0025: Keycloak 6.0.1 (WildFly Core 8.0.0.Final) started in ...ms - Started 672 of 937 services (652 services are lazy, passive or on-demand)